rmorales-iaa/debian_lemon/README_lemon_docker.md

 `./lemon_docker bash`

-#running the command from docker script generates an error loading the FITS files, so it is necesary to go inside the container
+#running the photometry command using docker script generates an error loading the FITS files, so it is necesary to go inside the container

 `su lemon &&
 lemon photometry ~/data/in/science_HAT-P-16-001Rbfa_OSN_1_5_2014_10_31T19_59_01_140_JOHNSON_R_30s_2048x2048_roper_OBJECT.fits  ~/data/in/*.fits ~/data/out/phot.LEMONdB &&